 Aaron E. Carroll, MD, MS, Indiana University School of Medicine

-Alex Hollingsworth, PhD, Indiana University O’Neill School of Public and Environmental Affairs
+Alex Hollingsworth*, PhD, Indiana University O’Neill School of Public and Environmental Affairs

-Word Count: 594
+*Corresponding Author: 1315 E 10th St., Bloomington, IN 47405, hollinal@indiana.edu, +1 (812) 855-6982

 Introduction

-In the past six months, over 1,600 cases of e-cigarette or vaping associated lung injury (EVALI) have been reported to the CDC.
+From June 2019 to January 2020, over 2,500 cases of e-cigarette or vaping associated lung injury (EVALI) were reported to the CDC.
 The specific cause of EVALI is unknown, but most patients report using e-cigarettes to consume tetrahydrocannabinol (THC), the primary psychoactive component of marijuana.
 The CDC and others have hypothesized that black-market THC products may cause EVALI1,2.

 Some states have legalized marijuana and THC-containing products for recreational use.
 Many other states allow purchases for qualifying medical purposes.
-In the remaining states, all forms of consumption and distribution are illegal, and those who use THC likely obtain it from the black market.
+In remaining states, all forms of consumption and distribution are illegal, and those who use THC likely obtain it from the black market.
 If black market THC products are responsible for EVALI, then case rates may be lower in recreational marijuana states.
+The goal of this cross-sectional study was to measure the extent to which states where marijuana is legal have lower rates of EVALI than states where it is illegal.

+Data

+We conducted a cross-sectional analysis at the state-level (n = 51).
+We obtained data on the number of reported EVALI cases for each state in 2019 from the CDC2, estimates of the prevalence of e-cigarette use in each state in 2017 from BRFSS3, and estimates of state populations in 2017 from SEER4.
+We defined the EVALI case rate in each state as the mid-point of the CDC reported range of cases per million population.
+We classified states as medical marijuana states if the state had a medical marijuana law by January 2019, but no recreational dispensaries.
+We coded states as recreational marijuana states if the state had a recreational marijuana law and there was at least one recreational dispensary open in the state by January 2019.

 Methods

-To examine this hypothesis, we compared EVALI case rates across states with different marijuana regulations and across states with differing rates of e-cigarette use.
-We obtained EVALI data from the CDC2, e-cigarette prevalence from BRFSS3, and population data from SEER4.
-We defined the EVALI case rate as the mid-point of the CDC reported range divided by the state population.
-We classified states as medical marijuana states if they had a medical marijuana law by January 2019, but no recreational dispensaries.
-We classified states as recreational marijuana states if they had a recreational law and at least one recreational dispensary by January 2019: Alaska, Washington, Colorado, Oregon, Nevada, California, and Maine.
+Throughout, the unit of analysis was the state and all analyses are unweighted.
+We estimated a linear regression of the state EVALI case rate per 1 million people on indicator variables for recreational and medical marijuana states, leaving prohibition states as the reference group.
+The coefficients on the marijuana law variables are estimates of the difference in mean unadjusted EVALI case rates in recreational compared to prohibition states and medical compared to prohibition states.

+Differences in e-cigarette use might confound the estimated relationship between EVALI and state marijuana laws if (i) the prevalence of e-cigarette use differs across states with recreational, medical, and prohibition laws, and (ii) the prevalence of e-cigarette use is correlated with EVALI rates.
+We investigate this possibility by fitting linear regressions of the state-level prevalence of e-cigarette use on indicator variables for recreational and medical marijuana laws.
+We also fit an augmented regression of EVALI case rates on both the indicators for state marijuana laws and e-cigarette prevalence.
+All regressions use heteroskedasticity robust standard errors.
+We used two-tailed t-tests to assess the null hypotheses of no effect and rejected the null if the p-value was less than .05.

 Results